New Stoma Patient

 Travel

 Always carry stoma supplies in your hand luggage (never in the hold), bring more supplies than you think you'll need, carry a brief letter from your consultant or GP, and research where to access supplies at your destination.
+Comfortable, high-waisted stoma clothing makes long journeys far easier.
 You can obtain a travel certificate from Colostomy UK or the Ileostomy & Internal Pouch Association.

 Intimacy & Relationships

 Having an ostomy does not mean the end of intimacy.
 Open communication with your partner is key.
+Many ostomates also feel more confident in supportive stoma underwear.
 Confidence and communication matter far more than having a stoma.

 Swimming & Water Activities

 Yes, you can swim.
 Modern pouching systems are waterproof.
-Use waterproof tape for extra security, wear a support belt, and empty your bag before swimming.
+Use waterproof tape for extra security, wear a support belt or swimwear designed for ostomates, and empty your bag before swimming.
 Many NHS hospitals and stoma charities run swimming sessions specifically for ostomates.

 Beyond your basic pouching system, several accessories can improve comfort, security, and confidence in your daily life.